g-aurig/bigquery_samples/README.md

 3. Strategic decision making: identify growth opportunities & potential expension areas.

 - A safe sign is to prioritize the product category 'Apparel' that dominates with a 6.5 times higher revenue compared to the second highest product category 'New'.
-- What about the product category 'Bags'?
+- What about the product category 'Bags' in row 3?
 What initiatives could be taken to boost sales within this product category?
 Talk to your trusted product development and marketing team.
+---
 ![Screenshot 2023-07-25 at 10 36 28](https://github.com/g-aurig/bigquery_samples/assets/138019708/e45f472b-945c-49eb-8cb2-cd2d8a722863)
 The screenshot shows the engagement rate by source/medium ('engagementRateBySource_Medium').